 The cloud computing application and management (CCA&M) graduate certificate offers students an opportunity to develop technical and management skills to address the needs of enterprise IT services.
-They will study theoretical and practical aspects of distributed systems from both technical and business perspectives.
-Successful students will be able to identify frameworks, techniques, and existing IT solutions to manage internet services at different levels (infrastructure, platform, and software).
-Students in the CCA&M graduate certificate program will also be able to demonstrate the ability to use APIs to integrate applications and business operations into the cloud.
+They study theoretical and practical aspects of distributed systems from both technical and business perspectives.
+Successful students will be able to identify frameworks, techniques, and existing IT solutions to manage internet services at different levels (infrastructure, platform, and software) and will also be able to demonstrate the ability to use APIs to integrate applications and business operations into the cloud.
 They can be directly employed by web service providers or instead work as IT solutions managers in organizations that contract with web service providers.

 Complete all courses and requirements listed below unless otherwise indicated.